Mostafa-Eltazy/StoreFront-API-ts/README.md

 ## Configuration

-* Run yarn to get dependencies
+* Run npm to get dependencies
 * Create the Database as in env description below
 * Make env file
 * Follow REQUIREMENT file to see endpoints info & Database schema